mleczek/laravel-rest/readme.md

 Now if someone without root access call the `with=messages` then nothing will happen.
 If you'd like you can throw 401 or 403 response code from the context class.

+In `UserWithContext` class and other context classes you can inject your dependencies in the constructor, because class is resolved using service container.

 #### Offset
 Skip *n* first items:
 ```